 Design for the Environment Report (PDF) (16 pp, 1.2MB)

 Electronics Product Stewardship Canada developed this document to educate and inform about the environmental, legal, health and safety hazards associated with recycling end-of-life electronics.

-The Life Cycle of a Cell Phone (PDF)
+Secret Life of a Smart Phone

 Geared towards 6th to 8th graders, this educational poster shows the life cycle of a cell phone from obtaining raw materials through manufacture, packaging, distribution, useful life, and disposal.
 It explains the importance of life cycle management and encourages reuse and recycling.
 The poster also contains games and activities.
 Available in both English and Spanish.